Return of Title IV Policy

 - The school determines the amount of institutional charges that have been applied to the students account.
 This amount is multiplied by the percentage of aid earned.
 This is the amount of unearned institutional charges.

 - The school reviews the amount of unearned aid versus the amount of unearned institutional charges, which is done within 30 days from the date the school determined the student withdrew (officially and unofficially).
 The lesser of the numbers is the amount of aid that is returned.
 The school has 45 days from the date the school determined the student withdrew (officially and unofficially) to return this amount.
-The least desirable aid is returned first, in ascending order of desirability as follows:
+Below is a list of the Title IV programs to which the R2T4 calculation applies.
+The programs are listed in the exact order in which funds must be returned to the Department of Education (as applicable):

 - Federal Direct Unsubsidized Loan